Princess Diana’s Presence Was Felt Throughout Royal Wedding As Prince Harry Paid Touching Tribute To His Mom

 Around the 20th anniversary of Princess Diana’s death last year, Prince Harry opened up about how much his life was affected by her absence.
 So on the day he married Meghan Markle, Harry and other members of the royal family made sure his late mother’s presence was felt.

-As Bustle noted, there were a number of homages to Princess Diana throughout the Royal Wedding ceremony.
+As Bustle noted, there were a number of homages to Princess Diana throughout the royal wedding ceremony.
 Her siblings played an important role in the wedding, including Lady Jane Fellowes who gave a reading at the ceremony.
 As the report noted, Fellowes had been known for her quiet demeanor, having never spoken to the press after her sister’s death.
 She also chose not to participate in a documentary about the life of Princess Diana, the report noted.

 But Fellowes played an important role in Harry’s life, providing a motherly figure in his life, so her selection to give a reading was seen as very significant.

-There were more tangible examples of Princess Diana’s presence in the Royal Wedding as well.
+There were more tangible examples of Princess Diana’s presence in the royal wedding as well.
 As a separate report from Bustle noted, Prince Harry handpicked the bouquet of flowers that Meghan Markle carried.
-These flowers came directly from Diana’s garden, and had her favorite flowers — forget-me-nots.
+These flowers came directly from Diana’s garden and had her favorite flowers — forget-me-nots.

 The 20th anniversary of Princess Diana’s death last year led Prince Harry to open up about his mother’s death.
 Even though he was still a young child when his mother died, Harry said he has stark memories from her funeral.